 Legislatures in many countries currently are drafting or amending data protection laws.
 Often, these drafts and amendments attempt to regulate cross-border data transfers by imposing restrictions on transfers of personal data to other countries that do not have similar data privacy laws.
 Sometimes they also include so-called data localization provisions that require data or copies of data to remain in the country of origin.
-Yet, global data flows are the product of the increasing globalization and digitalization of business processes and society and are foundational to the modern economy.
-The ability to use, share and access information across borders stimulates innovation, enables data-driven products and services and fuels economic growth and ideas, and is often the lifeline for remote communities.
+Yet, global data flows are the product of the increasing globalization and digitalization of business processes and society.
+They are foundational to the modern digital economy.
+The ability to use, share and access information across borders stimulates innovation, enables data-driven products and services, fuels economic growth and ideas, and is often the lifeline for remote communities.
 Any limitation on cross-border data flows, therefore, presents serious challenges to these key attributes and benefits of the global movement of data.
 This paper does not attempt to prove this particular point, however, as it has been discussed extensively elsewhere.
 Instead, the paper enumerates important cross-border transfer mechanisms that should be included in any law that regulates or limits data transfers to other countries.

-Initially, it should be noted that several significant countries with privacy laws, such as the United States, Canada, Mexico and Japan (prior to its proposed revision), do not impose material restrictions on cross-border transfers of personal information.
+Initially, it should be noted that several significant countries with privacy laws, such as the United States, Canada and Mexico, do not impose material restrictions on cross-border transfers of personal information.
 From our perspective, these are not only viable but preferred models, particularly where organizations are required by legislation or jurisprudence to remain "accountable" for the continued protection of transferred data at the level it is protected inside the jurisdiction.
-Indeed, international privacy frameworks, such as the APEC Privacy Framework, also promote an approach based on accountability whereby the businesses need to exercise "due diligence and take reasonable steps" to ensure that the recipient organization will protect the information at the original level.
+Indeed, international privacy frameworks, such as the APEC Privacy Framework, also promote an approach based on accountability whereby businesses need to exercise "due diligence and take reasonable steps" to ensure that information remains protected wherever it travels and that recipient organizations will protect information at the original level.